-According to nonprofit Plastic Oceans, roughly half the world’s plastic produced is used just one time – like that plastic straw in your juice, or the cutlery you get from takeout.
+According to nonprofit Plastic Oceans, roughly half the world’s plastic produced is used just one time – like that plastic straw, or the plastic cutlery you get with your takeout order.

 We’ve been told time and time again that recycling is the solution to the plastic problem.
 However, the issue is too big for just recycling to fix, and may distract us from the real problem: our overproduction of plastics.

-Stating these stats isn’t to drag you down, and the plastic fight isn’t a lost cause.
-It’s our wake up call to move us to action, for the sake of our planet and generations to come.
+The point of these troubling stats isn’t to drag you down; the plastic fight isn’t a lost cause.
+But this is all a wake-up call for action, for the sake of our planet and generations to come.
 Here are some practical ways you can make everyday changes to help reduce plastic pollution.